Privy Council of the Habsburg Netherlands

-The Privy Council or Secret Council (Geheime Raad, Conseil Privé) was one of the three "collateral councils" (along with the Council of Finance and Council of State) that together formed the highest government institutions of the Habsburg Netherlands.
+The Privy Council or Secret Council (Geheime Raad, Conseil Privé) was one of the highest government institutions of the Habsburg Netherlands.
 Based in Brussels, it was particularly charged with legal and administrative questions.

 History

-The Council was founded on 1 October 1531 by Emperor Charles V. He prescribed a president, eight councillors, and a secretary.
+The Council was founded on 1 October 1531 by Emperor Charles V, as one of the three "collateral councils" alongside the Council of State and Council of Finances.
+He prescribed a president, eight councillors, and a secretary.

 Philip V of Spain abolished the council in 1702, but it was later restored by the archduchess-governess Maria Christina, Duchess of Teschen and finally abolished by the Brabant Revolution.